sagemath/trac_to_gh/Issue 1662.md

 # Issue 1662: gnuplot issues (with something that can probably easily be made into a patch)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1662

 Original creator: was